outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 # Installation #

 Install [docker-ce instead of docker-ee](https://docs.docker.com/engine/install/).
-We can either install by Docker official repo or by system package manager.
+We can either install [by Docker official repo](https://docs.docker.com/engine/install/rhel/#install-using-the-repository) (highly recommended) or by system package manager.
 To simplify the process, we install by system package manager:

 ```bash
 ~ $ sudo yum install docker